Billy Barty: Career

 Barty co-starred with Mickey Rooney in the Mickey McGuire shorts, a comedy series of the 1920s and 1930s based on the Toonerville Folks comics.
 Small for his age even then, Barty would impersonate young children alongside brawny authority figures or wild animals, making these threats seem larger by comparison.

-In the 1933 film Gold Diggers of 1933, a nine-year-old Barty appeared as a baby who escapes from his stroller.
+In the 1933 film Gold Diggers of 1933, a nine-year-old Barty appeared as a baby who escapes from his baby carriage.
 He also appeared as The Child in the 1933 film Footlight Parade.
 He is seen briefly in the 1935 film Bride of Frankenstein in an uncredited role as a baby in one of Dr. Pretorius' experiments, although his close-ups were cut from the film's final edit.

 Much of Barty's film work consisted of bit parts and gag roles.
 He appeared in Fireman Save My Child (with Spike Jones), and also appeared in two Elvis Presley films, Roustabout (in one scene) and Harum Scarum, as a co-star without dialogue.
 In 1957 he appeared in the movie “The Undead” as The Imp.